barrycurran-PhilosopAI-Cohort/MAS-Modular-Architecture-System/CEPHALOPODAI-Local-Gemma4-e2b-Interface/README.md

 --------------------------------------------------------------------------------
 1. Create a folder named lowercase "toolserver" on your Windows Desktop.
-2. Place your package.json and toolserver.js files directly inside that directory path: (C:\Users\barry\Desktop\toolserver).
+2. Place your package.json and toolserver.js files directly inside that directory path (e.g., C:\Users\YOUR_NAME\Desktop\toolserver).
-3. Open a Command Prompt, navigate to the folder, and install the network scraping dependencies by running these lines:
+3. Open a Command Prompt, navigate to the folder where you placed the files, and install the network scraping dependencies by running these lines:

-   cd c:\Users\barry\Desktop\toolserver
+   cd C:\Users\YOUR_NAME\Desktop\toolserver
    npm install

+(Note: Replace "YOUR_NAME" in the command above with your actual Windows username, or navigate to your specific folder path.)

 --------------------------------------------------------------------------------
 Step 4: System Execution Sequence